Call2Teams - Customers

 In the 'Add-users' section of the portal, an additional field is available for Trunk users to select the outbound Caller ID

-For each user, you can select:
+For each user, select:

-- Outbound calls will show as anonymous
+- For Outbound calls to show as anonymous

-The same Service Number can be applied to multiple users
+The same Service Number can be applied to multiple users:

-Working with Few Trunk Numbers for Many Users
+Working with few Trunk Numbers for many Users

 Where the Trunk provider may only provide one or a few numbers, an additional range should be created and applied to all users.

 From Header Settings

 Ensure that the 'From Header' and the 'P-Asserted-Identity Header' are set to reflect the desired behaviour.

-Setting the From Header setting to be the Trunk Caller Id (default) to pass the modified caller Id to the Trunk provider.
+Set the From Header setting to be the Trunk Caller Id (this is the default setting) to pass the modified caller Id to the Trunk provider.

-Inbound Caller ID.
+Inbound Caller ID